-Just having celebrated our 10th year in business here at 2 Dogs Media, we had our first request from a potential client about our “award winning designs” in our portfolio.
+Just having celebrated our 10th year in business here at 2 Dogs Media where a large part of our business includes WordPress website design and development services – we found ourselves with our very first request from a potential client about our “award winning designs” in our portfolio.

-We have never won a design, nor do we care that we haven’t.
+We have never won a website design award, nor do we care that we haven’t.

-We suggested they look at our web design portfolio, to which they said they had and they noted that they liked our work, but they really wanted an agency that had won awards.
+We suggested they look at our portfolio of web design projects, to which they said they had and they noted that they liked our work, but they really wanted an agency that had won awards.
 When we asked why, they alluded that they wanted a prestigious brand to work with that can give them – and we quote “all the bells and whistles”.

 We were not sure what that meant, but realized they may not be the best match for what we do, and that is OK.
 We want them to be happy – and we want to be happy, so off they went in search of an award winning web design agency.